**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 In 2017, Paper 2 and Paper 4 were atypical, Paper 1 MCQ was a little tricky.

-Cambridge could easily have made Paper 3 papers last year the toughest ever, but they gave lots of chances.
 The examiners did not use their full strengths in setting papers in the last few years.
 So just take note that the examiners have lots of experience and they know the weak spots of students.
 So just get prepared to face a tough paper and not lapse into complacency.

 One solvent appeared in Cambridge papers and in some prelim papers, so students may read up on solvents such as furan, dimethylformamide.